Skip to content

 to this width while maintaining aspect ratio.
 If None, no resizing is performed.

-binarize : bool, optional
+binarize : bool

 If True, the image will be binarized (converted to binary values) before